 Low cost, highly efficient library preparation

-Echo Liquid Handlers enable library preparation in low microliter volumes for a range of sequencing methods including Sanger and next-generation sequencing (NGS) – dramatically reduce reagent costs, save samples, and eliminate steps—all while improving library quality.
+Echo Liquid Handlers enable library preparation in low microliter volumes for a range of sequencing methods including Sanger, 16S, and Next-Gen Sequencing (NGS) – to dramatically reduce reagent costs, save samples, and eliminate steps — all while improving library quality and throughput.

 |Manual Pipetting||Echo® Liquid Handler|